syl22-00/pocketsphinx.js/README.md

 # 2. Compilation of `pocketsphinx.js`

 A prebuilt version of `pocketsphinx.js` is available in `webapp/js`, or you can build it yourself.
 Below is the procedure on Linux (and Mac OS X).
 On Windows, refer to the emscripten manual.
-Note that recent versions of emscripten have enabled a feature called `fastcomp` which does not work with `pocketsphinx.js` (because it does not yet support `embind`), so you will need to set the environment variable `EMCC_FAST_COMPILER` to 0 (https://github.com/kripken/emscripten/wiki/LLVM-Backend).

 ## 2.a Compilation with the default acoustic model

 You will need:

-* [emscripten](https://github.com/kripken/emscripten) (which implies also node.js and LLVM),
+* [emscripten](https://github.com/kripken/emscripten) (which implies also node.js and LLVM-fastcomp compiler, see emscripten docs for instructions on how to get it),
 * [CMake](http://www.cmake.org/).

 The build is a classic CMake cross-compilation, using the toolchain provided by emscripten: